 camden is great, i love the canal and unique shops. and how everybody sits outside bars

-i really want to study in London but i’m scared :Dposted about 3 years ago
+i really want to study in London but i’m scared :Dposted over 4 years ago

 Oh wow, I’m 15 too but when I’m older I wanna do the opposite lol :P

 I wanna actually move FROM London to the US because the US is bigger.